Can’t Get a Mortgage? Here’s What To Do Next

 • Others have no maximum age at any point, as long as you can prove you’ll receive sufficient income throughout your mortgage to afford the repayments (for example, using your pension income)

-There’s an old rule of thumb that you need a 10% deposit to buy a home, so many people with less than that think that they won’t get a mortgage.
-Actually, more than half of all UK lenders will lend up to 95% of the property value, so you could get a mortgage with just a 5% deposit.
+There’s an old rule of thumb that you need a 10% deposit to buy a home, so many people with less than that think they won’t get a mortgage.
+More than half of all UK lenders will lend up to 95% of the property value so that you can get a mortgage with just a 5% deposit.

-If a property is uninhabitable (such as one without a fully functioning roof, bathroom, or electricity system) it is usually unmortgageable, though you could consider another type of financing, such as a bridging loan.
+Suppose a property is uninhabitable (such as without a fully functioning roof, bathroom, or electricity system).
+In that case, it is usually unmortgageable, though you could consider another type of financing, such as a bridging loan.

-In all other cases, it’s likely that you can find a lender who’ll provide a mortgage, even if the property:
+In all other cases, you can likely find a lender who’ll provide a mortgage, even if the property:

-Not all lenders provide mortgages for all these property types, so you may have been declined previously.
-This doesn’t mean that you can’t get a mortgage, just that you haven’t yet found the right lender.
+Not all lenders provide mortgages for all these property types so that you may have been declined previously.
+This doesn’t mean you can’t get a mortgage; it’s just that you haven’t yet found the right lender.

 How a broker can help if you can’t get a mortgage